 The main campus is in Carlow town, with smaller campuses in County Wexford and County Wicklow.
 The Carlow campus is also home to the Dargan Centre, a €5 million purpose-built research facility, as well as a large sports complex.

-Student Dillon O'Reilly talks about the Aerospace Engineering program at IT Carlow
+Student Dillon O'Reilly talks about the Aerospace Engineering programme at IT Carlow

-Carlow IT offers a wide range of courses across Business, Humanities, Science, and Engineering.
-All programs offer career-focused education taught by knowledgeable and approachable lecturers.
-There are several programs IT Carlow is particularly well-known for.
+IT Carlow offers a wide range of courses across Business, Humanities, Science, and Engineering.
+All programmes offer career-focused education taught by knowledgeable and approachable lecturers.
+There are several programmes IT Carlow is particularly well-known for.

 Aerospace Engineering: IT Carlow is the leading aerospace education facility In Ireland.
 This is the only Irish third-level institute to have its own on-campus aerospace centre, with a range of aircraft, a dedicated hangar, a wind tunnel and an avionics/UAV laboratory.